 - Some chapters have more than one letter, such as Chapters 1 (A, B), 2 (C, D), 19 (S, T), and 20 (V, W, X, Y).

-- Some chapters share beginning letters, such as Chapters 7 and 8 (H).
+- Some chapters share beginning letters, such as Chapters 2 and 3 (D) and Chapters 7 and 8 (H).

 Once you learn the associated mnemonic for each chapter, you will be able to determine the appropriate chapter for a given code.

 The mnemonic for each chapter is listed on the ICD-10-CM Chapter Cheat Sheet I am providing through the signup form.